Magnetic housings control play/pause

 Battery life and fast charging

 According to SoundGuys’ OnePlus Bullets Wireless review, the headset lasted 7.16 hours on a single charge.
-While this falls slightly short of the listed eight-hour battery life, it can be forgive due to the efficient fast charging.
-Connecting the neckband to the included USB-C input for just 10 minutes yields five hours of playback, which is some fo the most efficient warp charging we’ve experienced.
+While this falls slightly short of the listed eight-hour battery life, it can be forgiven due to the insanely fast Warp Charge technology.
+Connecting the neckband to the included USB-C input for just 10 minutes yields 5 hours of playback, which is some of the most efficient fast charging we’ve experienced.